matei-tm/vscode-f-orm-m8/docs/README.md

-# Sqflite (SQLite for Flutter) fixture generator for Visual Studio Code

-The fixture generator scaffolds a Flutter project with Sqflite support.
+# Flutter ORM M8 Generator

+VS Code extension to generate database adapters based on [flutter-orm-m8](https://github.com/matei-tm/flutter-orm-m8) framework for Flutter application

+## Introduction

+This VS Code extension scaffolds a Flutter project, adding [flutter-orm-m8](https://github.com/matei-tm/flutter-orm-m8) dependencies and framework.
+The current framework integrates [sqlite-m8-generator](https://github.com/matei-tm/flutter-sqlite-m8-generator) engine and is dedicated for SQLite data repository.
+In the future, we plan to extend the generator engines to other data repository types.

 ## Features

-- Check if the projects is a Flutter one, and add the sqflite dependency to pubspec.yaml
+- Check if the projects is a Flutter one, and add the required dependencies to pubspec.yaml
-- Generates the required folder and classes needed to integrate SQLite repository
+- Generates the [flutter-orm-m8](https://github.com/matei-tm/flutter-orm-m8) framework folder structure
-- The user may generate starter models by simply input the model name
+- Entering the model name, the user have the possibility to generate starter, templated, models implementing:
+  *  DbEntity
+  *  DbAccountEntity
+  *  DbAccountRelatedEntity
+- Parse the existing and newly created models annotations and generates, according to [flutter-orm-m8](https://github.com/matei-tm/flutter-orm-m8) annotation system, the fixture and the database adapter

 ## Requirements